Writing tests with the AAA syntax to improve readability using Rhino Mocks

 {

-Post ArchivedBlogPost = new Post { ID = 1, Content = "test" };
+Post ArchivedBlogPost = new Post { ID = 1, Content = 'test' };

-IPostService PostService = MockRepository.GenerateStub();
+IPostService PostService = MockRepository.GenerateStub<IPostService>();

 BlogController Controller = new BlogController(PostService);